neuefische/web-exercises/sessions/css-structure/custom-properties/README.md

 > 💡 Use a consistent `--color-<name>` naming for your properties and make sure that all colors use the same syntax (e.g. hex `#ffffff`).

-Replace all references to the colors with the custom properties (variables).
+Replace all references to the colors with the custom properties (variables) you have created.

+Make sure that everything still looks the same as before.

 > 💡 Use the [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) (`var()`) syntax.